click on the link below to submit your questions

 The Master Gardener program is a great way to be involved in the enhancement of the community and to meet new friends with the same interests.
 Follow the links below to know more or to apply to become a Master Gardener.

 Alternatively you can call our Lincoln County Extension Office at 541-574-6534 to receive an application by mail.
-Return it to the LIncoln County Extension Office, 29 SE 2nd St., Newport, OR 97365.
+Return it to the Lincoln County Extension Office, 1211 SE Bay Boulevard, Newport, OR 97365

 How long may I be a Master Gardener?

-You may be a Master Gardener as long as you wish.
+You may use the title Master Gardener when interacting with the public as long as you recertify annually.
 A few have remained active since the first class was held in 1982.
 Others have remained active since their training.
 Many become members of the Lincoln County Master Gardener Association.
 This association holds monthly meetings to become better acquainted with each other, to have fun, to gain additional knowledge, and to plan community and educational gardening activities.

 Click here for videos and information about how to detect, trap and identify the spotted wing drosophila fly